ajlab-gh/azure_fgt_fabric_demo/README.md

 cd azure_fgt_fabric_demo/terraform && terraform init && terraform apply
 ```

-You'll be prompted to enter your environmental prefix, and the remote gateway you'll use for your Site to Site IPSec VPN Demo
+Upon deployment, you'll be prompted to enter your environmental prefix, and to define the remote gateway for your Site to Site IPSec VPN Demo.

 ```plaintext
 var.prefix